JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/corrections.md

 On reference number 676.3, paragraph 25.170, the line `➊ for r in range(2, sheet.get_highest_row() + 1):`
 should be `➊ for r in range(2, sheet.max_row + 1):`

+On reference number 678.1, paragraph 25.174, the line `body = "Subject: %s dues unpaid.\nDear %s,\nRecords show that you have not paid dues for %s.
+Please make this payment as soon as possible.
+Thank you!'" % (latestMonth, name, latestMonth)` should be `body = "Subject: %s dues unpaid.\nDear %s,\nRecords show that you have not paid dues for %s.
+Please make this payment as soon as possible.
+Thank you!" % (latestMonth, name, latestMonth)`